benlaurie/objecthash/README.md

 If your data is guessable, then redaction doesn't really help: the data can easily be reconstructed with a brute force attack.
 So, `objecthash` offers a way to decorate an object so that everything in it can be redacted _and_ be safe from brute-forcing. `redactable(o)` turns every basic object (except keys) in `o` into an array with two entries, the first being a 32 byte random string.
 Since keys are required to be strings, those are prefixed with the random string.

 `unredactable(o)` reverses the process.

+## Common vs. Python JSON

+Python distinguishes between int and float when parsing JSON, which makes it incompatible with GO - all numbers are float in Go.
+Common JSON functions convert Python JSON to Common JSON first.